...eye solution

 …a new life

-It's the first day of school in the new city and we've all walked up to catch the bus on the corner.
-I put the children on and ask the driver how the kids will know where to get off.
-He said not to worry, he would tell them.
+It's the first day of school in the new city and we've walked to catch the bus on the corner.
+I put the children on and then I ask the driver how the kids will know where to get off.
+He said, "Not to worry," he would warn them.

 “Well, let’s see, I don’t have the school’s number, we moved here yesterday.”